areed1192/sigma_coding_youtube/README.md

 * **[Word VBA](https://github.com/areed1192/sigma_coding_youtube/tree/master/vba/word-vba)** Explore how to manipulate and modify Word documents using VBA.
 Word documents are great for documenting a wide arrange of information, make VBA your friend and see how to format these documents uing VBA.

 * **[PowerPoint VBA](https://github.com/areed1192/sigma_coding_youtube/tree/master/vba/powerpoint-vba)** PowerPoint is the go to presentation creator for any company, but help save time by exploring how to control links, shapes and other PowerPoint objects at your disposal.

+## Python Tutorial

+Python is a powerful program language that is easy to use and learn, many who want to learn programming start with Python.
+In my tutorials, I am currently focusing on how to use Python the VBA object model.
+This opens up a whole host of new capabilities that we can now take advantage of.

+* **[Python VBA](https://github.com/areed1192/sigma_coding_youtube/tree/master/python/python-vba)** The Win32 library is a powerful library that allows for quick access into different Window objects.
+Unfortunately, documentation is hard to come by and when it is found it's hard to follow or difficult to apply it to your case.
+I wanted to make this easier for everyone by making tutorials and walking through the important steps to help grasp the fundamental concepts.

+* **[Python APIs](https://github.com/areed1192/sigma_coding_youtube/tree/master/python/python-apis)** APIs are an easy and standardized way to access information across different companies.
+Let's explore how to use popular APIs to capture valuable pieces of data.